What Organisational Structure Is

 Centralised vs decentralised

-In a centralized structure, decisions flow from top down.
-In a decentralized structure, the decisions are made at various different levels.
+The next structural choice is the level of centralisation.
+In a centralised structure, decisions flow from the top down.
+In a decentralised structure, decisions are made at various levels.

 Centralised